 Repair as existing, attend to all rotten sills, casements and timber frames where necessary.
 Brush seals to draught proof windows, replace sash cords and pulley wheels where necessary.
-Reuse ironmongery where possible or new where necessary and add simplex hinges to allow bottom sash to be account in the proof of the proof swung inwards for maintenance.
+Reuse ironmongery where possible or new where necessary and add simplex hinges to allow bottom sash to be number of the protonometers.

+where necessary and add simplex ninges to allow bottom sash to be swung inwards for maintenance.
 Use slim double glazing to do windows with astragals.
 Repoint around casement with traditional sand mastic pointing, and paint windows white.